Waza Waza Everywhere

 Quality of what you know is more important.

 I often remember a kohai (junior), whom I once cautioned about learning too much too soon.
-They was being taught waza after waza.
-If you are familiar with Lucille Ball working at the chocolate shop, and standing next to the conveyor belt and trying to box all the chocolates coming down, then you might be understand the guy at the dojo learning tons of stuff without the ability to deeply process anything.
+They were being taught waza after waza.
+If you are familiar with Lucille Ball working at the chocolate shop, and standing next to the conveyor belt and trying to box all the chocolates coming down, then you might understand the guy at the dojo learning tons of stuff without the ability to deeply process anything.